gnanasekar6914/nmon-for-splunk/docs/about.rst

 #########################################
-About Nmon Performance Monitor for Splunk
+About Nmon Performance monitor for Splunk
 #########################################

 * Author: Guilhem Marchand